DongbaoLuo/Homura_Band_Analysis/README.md

 # Homura_Band_Analysis
-A band analysis program for vasp calculation based on python , which could implement fatband &amp; band plot.
+A band analysis program for VASP calculation based on python , which could implement fatband &amp; band plot.

+Need for PROCAR, POSCAR, KPOINTS, OUTCAR from VASP

 Sb2Te3 for example: